RALIST/game/Wasteland Chronicles.md

   - Decreased crafting efficiency (e.g., longer crafting times, increased resource costs).
   - Slower movement speed during exploration.
   Fatigue recovers over time, with the recovery rate being significantly higher when the character is resting in their house.
 Consumables and specific perks can also help reduce fatigue or increase its recovery rate.
+##### Balancing notes
+- The rate at which fatigue accumulates should be balanced to prevent players from feeling overly restricted while still encouraging breaks and strategic gameplay.
+- The fatigue recovery rate in player houses should be significant enough to incentivize players to utilize their houses for rest and recovery.
+- Different activities should contribute to fatigue at varying rates, with more strenuous activities like combat causing faster fatigue accumulation.
 #### Level
+Just a player's level
 #### Experience (XP)
+Current player's experience

 ### Skills
 #### Combat
+##### Ranged Weapons

- - **Ranged Weapons:** Governs the use of all ranged weapons, including pistols, rifles, SMGs, miniguns, rocket launchers, flamethrowers, laser weapons, and plasma weapons.
+Governs the use of all ranged weapons, including pistols, rifles, SMGs, miniguns, rocket launchers, flamethrowers, laser weapons, and plasma weapons.
 Higher levels increase accuracy, damage, critical hit chance, and unlock special combat maneuvers and weapon-specific attacks, including energy-based abilities.
+##### Melee Weapons
-  - **Melee Weapons:** Governs the use of melee weapons and unarmed.
+Governs the use of melee weapons and unarmed.
 Higher levels increase damage, critical hit chance, and unlock special attacks like disarming strikes or power attacks.
 #### Crafting
+##### Repair

-  - **Repair:** Allows for repairing weapons, armor, and tools.
+Allows for repairing weapons, armor, and tools.
 Higher skill levels allow for repairing more complex items.
+##### Science
-  - **Science:** Used for crafting advanced items and researching new technologies.
+Used for crafting advanced items and researching new technologies.
 Higher skill levels unlock more complex recipes and research projects.
+##### Medicine
-  - **Medicine:** Allows for healing injuries and crafting medical supplies.
+Allows for healing injuries and crafting medical supplies.
 Higher skill levels improve healing effectiveness and unlock advanced medical procedures.
+##### Engineering
-  - **Engineering:** Used for building and upgrading structures in the settlement.
+Used for building and upgrading structures in the settlement.
 Higher skill levels unlock more advanced structures and upgrades.

-Highlevel crafting skills allow for experimentation and improvisation, enabling players to create unique modifications or even entirely new items
+High level crafting skills allow for experimentation and improvisation, enabling players to create unique modifications or even entirely new items
 #### Social

   - **Speech:** Influences NPC interactions and persuasion attempts.
 Higher skill levels unlock unique dialogue options and increase persuasion success.